-□ Loadcases
+Loadcases

-In a linear analysis, it is convenient to gather certain types of applied loading together, if it is applied at the same, for example gravity and wind loading which are applied at the same time.
+In a linear analysis, it is convenient to gather certain types of applied loading together, as for example gravity and wind loading which are applied at the same time.
 A loadcase is the term for such a collection of loading.
 Each loadcase is solved separately and the results are available separately.
 Results can be combined together during the results viewing stage if required.